-The methodology is described in Section 3.1.2.1.
-The analysis of 251 questionnaires from the survey of farmers cultivating MON 810 in Spain and Portugal during the 2021 growing season did not reveal any adverse effects that could be associated with the genetic modification in MON 810.
+The analysis of 250 questionnaires from the survey of farmers cultivating MON 810 in Spain during the 2022 growing season did not reveal any adverse effects that could be associated with the genetic modification in MON 810.
 The full report is presented in Appendix 1.

-The farmer questionnaires are distributed, completed and collated each year.
-Reports are also prepared on an annual basis.
-If the findings of the surveys indicate adverse effects directly associated with MON 810 cultivation that require risk mitigation, these will be reported immediately to the Commission.
+Note that if the findings of the surveys indicate adverse effects directly associated with MON 810 cultivation that require risk mitigation, these will be reported immediately to the Commission.